Missed the first session opportunity still remains for the next sessions:

 Session Summary: In recent years, significant progress has been made in differential diagnoses and in tailoring treatments and interventions to different types of dementia.
 Current understanding is that labeling someone as simply having “dementia” in the early stages of the condition is inadequate for best quality care management.
 This session will distinguish between normal cognitive changes during aging with those of abnormal brain changes.
 It will also provide specific and distinguishing characteristics of some of the more common forms of dementia including Alzheimers’ disease, vascular dementia, Lewy body dementia, and frontotemporal dementias, and how care and expectations may need to be changed for each condition.

 Special thanks and appreciation to conference sponsors, their support has allowed CMSNE the opportunity to bring a quality educational program to our membership.
-Acceptance of support from these sponsors in no way implies endorsement of their products and/or services by CMSNE or the program’s accreditation agencies.
+Acceptance of support from these sponsors in no way implies endorsement of their products and/or services by CMSNE, the program’s accreditation agencies and session speakers.

 Ellen M. DiPaola, Esq. – Ms. DiPaola is an attorney, with a former practice concentrated in Guardianship and Conservatorship and health care planning.
 Ellen has worked extensively in helping adults and families create personal health care plans as a Respecting Choices Certified Instructor.
 She is an appointed member of the Department of Public Health Palliative Care & Quality of Life Interdisciplinary Advisory Council, chairs the Health Care Planning and MOLST Sub-Committee.
 Ellen is a certified Mediator, and is an experienced advocate for the rights of adults with cognitive challenges.